Wrightbus owed £38m to Bank of Ireland when it collapsed

 In the meantime, the joint administrators from Deloitte, Michael Magnay and Peter Allen, have outlined the reasons for the “failure and distress” of Wrightbus and its associated firms in their latest report.

-They note that the companies experienced a decline in trading performance in 2017 because of a number of factors, including: a slowdown in demand in the UK bus market, “unforeseen inefficiencies and complexities” which arose from the consolidation of its operations into a new facility and also loss-making contracts in South East Asia.
+They note that the companies experienced a decline in trading performance in 2017 because of a number of factors, including: a slowdown in demand in the UK bus market, “unforeseen inefficiencies and complexities” that arose from the consolidation of its operations into a new facility, and also loss-making contracts in southeast Asia.

-According to the joint administrators, Deloitte Consulting was initially engaged by directors at the Wrights Group back in May of this year to “identify opportunities for cost reduction” and although the directors developed a turnaround plan, they could not fund it.
+According to the joint administrators, Deloitte Consulting was initially engaged by directors at the Wrights Group back in May this year to “identify opportunities for cost reduction”, and although the directors developed a turnaround plan, they could not fund it.

-By June, the bus group’s directors had decided that the best course of action was to pursue a potential accelerated mergers and acquisition (AMA) sale and Deloitte Financial Advisory was then appointed.
+By June the bus group’s directors had decided that the best course of action was to pursue a potential accelerated mergers and acquisition sale.
+Deloitte Financial Advisory was then appointed.

 In the same month both Bank of Ireland and Invest NI agreed to provide an additional line of funding totalling £5 million to allow the Wrights Group more time to find a buyer.

-Deloitte approached 49 interested parties at this stage and 26 signed non-disclosure agreements, two “credible offers” were pursued but then both these offers were “withdrawn” on 20th September.
+Deloitte approached 49 interested parties at this stage, and 26 signed non-disclosure agreements, two “credible offers” were pursued but then both these offers were “withdrawn” on September 20th.

-The ultimate parent company of Wrights Group was was the Cornerstone Group, a privately owned organisation controlled by members of the Wrights Group, including the group’s original founder William Wright and his son, Jeff Wright, who is also a director and pastor of Green Pastures, the People’s Church in Ballymena, which is a charity.
+The ultimate parent company of Wrights Group was the Cornerstone Group, a privately owned organisation controlled by members of the Wrights Group, including the group’s founder, William Wright, and his son, Jeff Wright, who is also a director and pastor of Green Pastures, the People’s Church in Ballymena, which is a charity.

 The latest accounts for the Cornerstone Group show that from 2010 to 2017 it made charitable donations amounting to £15.38 million to fund its “commitment to Christian, evangelical and other charitable activities”.

-Separate to the administrators’ latest report, the North’s Department for the Economy on Thursday confirmed that it has received 927 claims for redundancy payments from former employees of the Wrights Group.
+Separate to the administrators’ latest report, the North’s Department for the Economy on Thursday confirmed that it had received 927 claims for redundancy payments from former employees of the Wrights Group.

-In a statement the department confirmed that it will pay out “approximately £8 million which is made up of redundancy and insolvency payments of unpaid wages, pay in lieu of notice and unpaid holiday pay”.
+In a statement the department confirmed it would pay out “approximately £8 million, which is made up of redundancy and insolvency payments of unpaid wages, pay in lieu of notice and unpaid holiday pay”.